Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Model

-This indicates that the anyonic and bosonic particle densities are equivalent in the time evolution.
+This indicates that the particle densities for anyons and bosons are equivalent in the time evolution.
 Thus, we can perform numerical simulations and symmetry analysis based on the extended Bose-Hubbard Hamiltonian in Eq. (\ref{HamB}), and omit the indices $A$ and $B$ for simplicity.